ryanjjung/cookbook/potato-soup.md

   grease splatter, but leave room for liquid to evaporate.
 Stir the bacon pretty frequently.
 Allow the bacon to cook a bit past done, getting crispy and slightly burnt.
 * Using tongs (so that most of the grease remains in the dutch oven), remove the bacon to the toweled plate.
-Using excess paper towel, press the bacon to soak the grease out of the bacon.
+Using excess paper towel, press the bacon to soak the grease out of it.
 This makes the bacon fragile and crumbly.
 Set it aside, as you won't need it again until serving time.
 * Reduce the stove temp to medium low and return the pot to the stovetop.
 Add 1/4 cup of the flour.
   Mix it into the grease to form a roux.
 If you need to add more flour to thicken the roux, add it one tablespoon at a time until it's thick and doughy.
 * Add the celery, onions, and carrots to the roux.
 Mix well, raising the heat back to medium, and cook for 3-5 minutes until the veggie juices start to release.
 Stir the liquid into the roux, slightly thinning it.
 Brown the roux, but don't burn it.
-Reduce heat if need be.
+Reduce heat if need be, and cook, stirring regularly, for another 3-5 minutes.
 * When the roux is thick and bready and sticky, stir in about half a cup of half and half, which will make it looser.
 Now add the sausage and potatoes, stir them in, and add the rest of the half and half.
 Add salt and pepper.
 Stir it up.
 * Raise the stove temp to medium-high to slowly bring the heat up to a boil, then reduce the temp to medium/medium-low to maintain a low simmer.
 Cover and simmer for 10-15 minutes.
 Stir and unstick the pot a few times throughout.
 * When you can cut straight through the potatoes easily with a wooden spoon, it's done.
+Test for flavor, and stir in more salt if needed.
-* To serve, ladle soup into bowls, then garnish with crushed bacon bits and green onions or chives.
+* To serve, ladle soup into bowls, then garnish with shredded cheddar, then crushed bacon bits, and finally green onions or chives.